isomerpages/nlb-mobile-guide/spotlight/career-in-focus/2021-04-06-interacting-with-others-01.md

 <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=30BD79AD-9CF8-4B10-AE49-42B4124979BB"><img src="/images/CCS-2-YoureNotListening.jpg" style="width:300px; text-align:left;"></a>
 </p>
 <p class="end-note">Call Number: English 153.69 MUR.
 Harvill Secker, 2020.</p>
 Listening is a necessary skill to achieve effective communication.
 In her book <i>You’re not Listening</i>, Kate Murphy explains why we are not listening despite constant digital engagement and opportunities to connect.
-Read this book to learn the psychology, and sociology of listening, and for practical advice to become a better listener.<br/>
+Read this book to learn the psychology and sociology of listening, as well as practical advice for becoming a better listener.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=30BD79AD-9CF8-4B10-AE49-42B4124979BB">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/30BD79AD-9CF8-4B10-AE49-42B4124979BB">online</a>&#128187; or <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=204074080">find the book at the libraries</a>.<br/>

 <h5>The Communication Book.
 44 Ideas for Better Conversations Every Day</h5>